tychonievich/quizzes/README.md

 - Make server- vs client-side rendering of KaTeX configurable
 - Permit gap between close and key release for extra time students on fixed-time quizzes
 - Add student-view grading as well as question-view grading
+- Add "drop this question for this student" grading option
+- Add "this question is in topic X" for specification grading and ABET evaluation
+- Add "this quiz can replace that other one" for specification grading
+- Add randomized question pools